Air passenger rights in the European Union

 Passengers who book flights in the EU have the right to know about any of their personal details which are being held or stored.
 They have a right to know what this information is to be used for and who is in control of this information.
 When your travel agent is making an online reservation on your behalf, they must tell you why the information is necessary, how long it is being stored for, which staff member is dealing with your booking and how to contact the organisation.
 Anybody who requests this information must be given free access to their personal details that are being stored.
 The Data Protection Commission has been established to uphold your rights to your personal information.

 Liability in the event of an accident

-If you feel your rights have not been respected and you have not received the level of treatment or compensation to which you are entitled, you should contact the the Aviation Regulation Division at the Department of Transport, Tourism and Sport or the Competition and Consumer Protection Commission and inform them about it.
+If you feel your rights have not been met and you have not received the level of treatment or compensation to which you are entitled, you should contact the Aviation Regulation Division at the Department of Transport or the Competition and Consumer Protection Commission (CCPC) and make a complaint.
 You can also contact the Directorate-General for Transport and Energy of the European Commission.